Legal

 7.1 The Customer must pay all Charges incurred in connection with the Services.

-7.2 Freight and Charges are earned once Services commence, Goods are received, or CODEX Freight incurs a third-party cost, whichever occurs first.
+7.2 Freight and Charges are earned once Services commence, Goods are received, or Codex Freight incurs a third-party cost, whichever occurs first.

-7.3 The Customer remains responsible for Charges even if another party has agreed to pay CODEX Freight and fails to do so.
+7.3 The Customer remains responsible for Charges even if another party has agreed to pay Codex Freight and fails to do so.

-7.4 The Customer must reimburse CODEX Freight for duties, taxes, charges, outlays and third-party costs reasonably incurred on the Customer's behalf.
+7.4 The Customer must reimburse Codex Freight for duties, taxes, charges, outlays and third-party costs reasonably incurred on the Customer’s behalf.

-7.6 This clause does not create or set credit terms.
+7.9 This clause does not create or set credit terms.
 Any credit facility, payment period, personal guarantee, PPSA registration consent or credit reporting consent must be dealt with in a separate credit application or credit agreement.

 8. Customs, Biosecurity, Duties and Authorities